 How to Prepare Your Pets for a Disaster, by Marty and Mikkel Becker

-The site has information about different health problems and different dog breeds, a collection of videos and a box to find a local vet when a visitor enters their zip code.
+The site has information about different health problems and different dog breeds, a collection of videos, and a box to find a local vet when a visitor enters their zip code.
 In addition, it has a section where visitors can download "Pet-Pods", which are pdf files about pet health.
 Visitors can also sign up for a newsletter.
-The web site has a Facebook page and a YouTube channel, which doesn't contain many videos.

-Another feature of the home page on the WebVet site is a "Symptoms" link.
+Another feature of the home page on the Webvet site is a "Symptoms" link.
 Clicking this link causes a symptom checker box to appear.
-When a visitor types in the name of a symptom, a list of articles containing the symptom name appear.
+When a visitor types in the name of a symptom, a list of articles containing the name appear.

 The search box on the other dog websites works the same way as the Webvet symptom checker box, returning articles that refer to "vomiting" if this is the search term, for example.
 In fact, Webvet has a conventional search box as well as a symptom checker box.
 The conventional box returns the same search results as the symptom checker box, according to the tests that I've performed.
 The problem with calling a search box a "symptom checker", in my opinion, is that it might give the box an air of authority, especially on a site with "vet" in its name.

 I would hate for someone to enter one of their pet's symptoms in the symptom checker box and then based on the articles that appear on the screen decide that the pet's problem isn't serious.
-The information that the symptom checker box returns may be valuable and accurate for the pet's situation.
-A serious symptom (or a minor symptom if it lasts for a long time) should be checked by a vet, however.
+The information that the box returns may be valuable and accurate for the pet's situation.
+A serious symptom (or a minor one if it lasts for a long time or occurs repeatedly) should be checked by a vet, however.
 On its "About Us" page, Webvet says that it "does not diagnose or recommend treatment".

 The First Aid and Pet Care Pages of the AVMA

-Much of the American Veterinary Medical Association website is aimed at vets, but some pages were created for the general public.
-One of these pages covers dog and cat first aid procedures and describes how to treat poisoning, seizures, fractures, bleeding, burns, choking, heatstroke, shock, lack of breathing and lack of a heartbeat.
+Much of the American Veterinary Medical Association website is aimed at veterinarians, but some pages were created for the general public.
+One of these pages covers dog and cat first aid procedures and describes how to treat poisoning, seizures, fractures, bleeding, burns, choking, heatstroke, shock, lack of breathing, and lack of a heartbeat.

 The AVMA page is very useful, but it's important that all dog owners know about first aid techniques before an emergency happens.
 The first aid aid instructions should be printed out and kept in a safe and easily accessible location.
 They should also be read frequently so that they can be remembered.